wamp-proto/wamp-proto/spec/README.md

 When the request failed, the *Broker* sends an `UNSUBSCRIBE_ERROR`

     [UNSUBSCRIBE_ERROR, UNSUBSCRIBE.Request|id, Error|uri]

-The `UNSUBSCRIBE.Request` is the ID from the original request. `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `UNSUBSCRIBE.Request` is the ID from the original request.
+ * `Error` is an URI that gives the error of why the request could not be fulfilled.

 *Example*